Kornass/Idea-Board-Challenge/README.md

 To begin managing your personal ideas, follow these steps:

 1. Clone or download the project repository to your local machine.
-2. Open the project directory and launch the application by running the `npm start` command in a root folder - it'll start development server on http://localhost:3000/
+2. Open the project directory and install all dependencies by running `npm i` command
+3. Launch the application by running the `npm start` command in a root folder - it'll start development server on http://localhost:3000/
-3. Explore the intuitive interface to create, update, and delete your own personal ideas effortlessly.
+4. Explore the intuitive interface to create, update, and delete your own personal ideas effortlessly.